eclipse-openj9/openj9-docs/docs/xxprintflagsfinal.md

 # -XX:\[+|-\]PrintFlagsFinal

-When enabled, this option outputs the values of a subset of configuration parameters in a format compatible with that produced by Hotspot.
+When enabled, this option outputs the values of a subset of configuration parameters in a format compatible with that produced by HotSpot.
 The parameters currently output are those expected by various software projects and packages.

 ## Syntax